Pratyush1110/LangGraph-Agent/README.md

 GROQ_API_KEY=your_groq_api_key_here
 ```

-The application loads environment variables with `python-dotenv`.

-## Running the Agent
+### 5. Run

 ```bash
 python main.py
 ```

-You should see:
+Expected startup message:

 ```text
 Agent ready!
 Type quit to exit.
 ```

-Type your question and press Enter.
-Exit anytime using:

-- `quit`
-- `exit`
-- `q`

-## Using the Chess PDF (`sample.pdf`)

-This repository includes `sample.pdf`, a chess book, so you can immediately test document-aware interactions.

-### Example prompts

-- "Summarize the main concepts explained in sample.pdf."
-- "What does the book say about opening principles?"
-- "List 5 practical tactics from sample.pdf with simple examples."
-- "Create a beginner study plan from the chess book in sample.pdf."

-### Notes on PDF reading behavior

-- The `read_pdf` tool extracts text page-by-page
-- Output includes page separators (`--- Page N ---`)
-- Very large extracted text is truncated to keep responses manageable
-- If text is not extractable, the tool reports that clearly

-## Web Search Behavior

-The `web_search` tool uses DuckDuckGo and returns up to 5 results with:

-- Title
-- URL
-- Short summary

-Use cases:

-- Current events
-- Fresh facts not likely in model training data
-- Lightweight verification and references

-## Design Choices

-- `temperature=0` for deterministic and stable answers
-- `max_tokens=1024` to support long, complete responses
-- Explicit tool-use constraints in the system prompt to reduce repeated calls
-- Message history retained in memory during runtime for context continuity
+Exit commands: `quit`, `exit`, `q`

+## Included Demo File: Chess Book PDF

+The repository includes `sample.pdf` (a chess book) so you can test document-aware prompts out of the box.

+Try prompts like:

+- "Summarize the key ideas in sample.pdf."
+- "What opening principles are covered in the chess book?"
+- "Give me five practical tactics from sample.pdf with simple examples."
+- "Create a beginner-friendly chess study plan based on sample.pdf."

+PDF tool behavior:

+- Extracts text page by page
+- Adds page separators (`--- Page N ---`)
+- Truncates very large output for stability
+- Returns clear errors for missing files or non-extractable text

+## How It Works

+The app is built as a small LangGraph workflow with two nodes:

+1. `agent`
+   - Builds messages from system prompt + chat history
+   - Invokes the LLM with bound tools
+2. `tools`
+   - Executes selected tool calls
+   - Passes tool output back to the agent

+Flow:

+- Start -> `agent`
+- Tool needed -> `tools` -> `agent`
+- No tool needed -> End

+This keeps tool use controlled and allows the model to produce final answers grounded in retrieved results.

+## Project Layout

+- `main.py` - CLI loop and message history
+- `agent.py` - LLM setup, system prompt, graph wiring
+- `tools.py` - `web_search` and `read_pdf` tool implementations
+- `requirements.txt` - dependencies
+- `sample.pdf` - chess book for PDF Q&A demos

 ## Troubleshooting

-### Groq authentication error
+### Groq key/auth issues

-- Confirm `.env` exists in the project root
+- Confirm `.env` exists in the root
-- Confirm `GROQ_API_KEY` is valid and active
+- Verify `GROQ_API_KEY` is valid
-- Restart the terminal after updating environment variables
+- Restart terminal session after edits

-### No web results
+### Web search returns nothing

-- Check internet connection
+- Check internet connectivity
-- Retry with a more specific query
+- Try a more specific query
-- Verify DuckDuckGo access from your network
+- Confirm DuckDuckGo is reachable from your network

-### PDF not found
+### PDF errors or weak extraction

-- Use the correct path and filename
+- Verify file path/filename
-- Keep `sample.pdf` in the project root or provide absolute path
+- Keep `sample.pdf` in project root or pass absolute path

-### Empty or weak PDF output

-- Some PDFs are image-only and have little extractable text
-- Run OCR externally if needed, then re-test with a text-searchable PDF
+- For image-only PDFs, run OCR first

-## Security and Usage Notes
+## Security Notes

-- Do not commit real secrets to source control
+- Never commit real API keys
-- Keep API keys in `.env` and add `.env` to `.gitignore`
+- Keep secrets in `.env` and ensure `.env` is ignored by Git
-- Review model outputs before using them in critical decisions
-- Tool outputs may include inaccuracies and should be verified when important

-## Suggested Next Improvements
+- Treat tool output as helpful context, not guaranteed truth

+## Roadmap Ideas

-- Add streaming token output for better chat UX
+- Streaming token output in CLI
-- Add page-range support for PDF tool calls
+- Page-range support for PDF reading
-- Add citation formatting with source links and page references
+- Source citations with URL/page references
-- Add tests for tool functions and graph behavior
+- Tests for tools and graph behavior
-- Add a small web UI (Streamlit/FastAPI + frontend)
+- Optional web UI (Streamlit or FastAPI frontend)

-## Tech Stack

-- LangChain
-- LangGraph
-- Groq API (`llama-3.1-8b-instant`)
-- DuckDuckGo Search (`duckduckgo-search`)
-- PyMuPDF (`pymupdf`)
-- Python Dotenv

 ## License

-Add your preferred license in this section (for example, MIT) before publishing.
+Add your preferred license (for example, MIT) before publishing.